DrLiLiang/DrLiLiang.github.io/index.md

 I am currently a  PhD candidate at the University of Chinese Academy of Sciences (UCAS).

 ## Publication
-1. **Liang Li,** Can Ma, Yinliang Yue, Dayong Hu Improving Encoder by Auxiliary Supervision Tasks for Table-to-Text Generation **ACL2021**
+1. **Liang Li,** Can Ma, Yinliang Yue, Dayong Hu Improving Encoder by Auxiliary Supervision Tasks for Table-to-Text Generation **ACL2021 main conference**